MichaelDimmitt/quick_launch_agent_monitor/Readme.md

-# Helper for Macintosh Computer programs that runs at Startup.
+# Helper for Understanding what Programs that run at Startup.

-### It locates the programs that runs at startup.
+### It locates the programs that run at startup.

 ### It allows quick, start/stop (remove) options.